 The CSETs can be quite challenging.
 About half of the applicants need to retake one or more subtests.
 Take them early and allow yourself time to retake them, if necessary.
 State Law requires that candidates possess subject matter competency as demonstrated by CSETs or Subject Matter Waiver prior to working with TK-12 students in field placements.
 Priority admission is given to applicants who have the CSETs passed prior to the document deadline.
 Conditional admitted candidates who fail to pass the CSETs prior to

 8. Negative Tuberculosis (TB): Submit

 9. 45 hours of Early Field Experience: Documented field experience of at least 45 hours in a K-12 classroom or a documented field experience from the past three years.
-Pre-professional experience must be in a classroom or classroom-like setting with groups of children ages five (5) to eleven (11) for the multiple subject program.
+Pre-professional experience must be in a classroom or classroom-like setting with groups (5 or more) of children ages five (5) to eleven (11) for the multiple subject program.

 10. U.S. Constitution: Demonstrated knowledge of the provisions and principles of the United States Constitution as demonstrated by one of the following

 11. Statement of Purpose and Coversheet: The statement of purpose responds to both of the following questions in one word processed,

 12. Letters of Recommendation: Provide two letters of recommendation that demonstrate suitable dispositions for teaching in public schools.
 Letters need to come from a person who has observed

 13. Program Interview: All program applicants are required to participate in a group interview with a College of Education faculty member.
 You will be notified to schedule this interview after you have submitted your application packet.

 REMINDER: In order to be scheduled for an interview you must have submitted the following: